-- 2.10.1 Powys County Council delegates responsibility for the Administrating Authority role to the Investment Sub-Committee.
+- 2.10 Investment Committee - 2.10.1 Powys County Council delegates responsibility for the Administrating Authority role to the Investment Sub-Committee.
 This includes investing the Funds assets.
-The Committee is supported by the Fund Administrator and Investment Advisors. - 2.10.2 The Committee is responsible in respect of investment matters:

-b) To keep under review the performance of the Pension Fund and the Fund's managers.

-c) To approve the appointment of advisers and fund managers.

-d) To publicise its stewardship role to all Scheduled and Admitted Bodies of the Powys Pension Fund and to all contributors and beneficiaries in accordance with the Fund's Communication Strategy.

-2.11 Investment Managers

-2.11.1 Each Investment Manager will be responsible for:

-a.
-Discretionary management of their portfolio, in accordance with the terms of their management agreement, having regard to the need for diversification of investments so far as appropriate and the suitability of investments.

-b.
-Providing the Committee with quarterly statements of the assets together with a quarterly report on their actions and future intentions, and any changes to the processes applied to their portfolio.

-c.
-Providing the designated provider with the information necessary to calculate performance statistics.

-2.12 Investment Consultant

-- 2.12.1 The Investment Consultant will be responsible for providing prompt, consistent and competent advice and support through one or two named representatives, in respect of investment matters when so requested by the Committee.
+The Committee is supported by the Fund Administrator and Investment Advisors. - 2.10.2 The Committee is responsible in respect of investment matters: - a.
+To determine the overall strategy relating to the investment of the Pension Fund's assets and to meeting the Fund's liabilities. - b.
+To keep under review the performance of the Pension Fund and the Fund's managers. - c.
+To approve the appointment of advisers and fund managers. - d.
+To publicise its stewardship role to all Scheduled and Admitted Bodies of the Powys Pension Fund and to all contributors and beneficiaries in accordance with the Fund's Communication Strategy. - 2.11 Investment Managers - 2.11.1 Each Investment Manager will be responsible for: - a.
+Discretionary management of their portfolio, in accordance with the terms of their management agreement, having regard to the need for diversification of investments so far as appropriate and the suitability of investments. - b.
+Providing the Committee with quarterly statements of the assets together with a quarterly report on their actions and future intentions, and any changes to the processes applied to their portfolio. - c.
+Providing the designated provider with the information necessary to calculate performance statistics. - 2.12 Investment Consultant - 2.12.1 The Investment Consultant will be responsible for providing prompt, consistent and competent advice and support through one or two named representatives, in respect of investment matters when so requested by the Committee.
 Advice and support is likely to be sought in regard of: - a.
-Reviews of the Statement of Investment Principles.

-b.
-Presentation and interpretation of investment performance measurement results.
+Reviews of the Statement of Investment Principles. - b.
+Presentation and interpretation of investment performance measurement results. - c.

-- c.
 The Potential impact of: - any changes in the Investment Managers' organisations that could affect the interests of the Fund - any changes in the investment environment that could present either opportunities or problems for the Fund. - d.
 Investment manager selection, retention and termination; - e.
-Benchmark adjustments;

-f.
+Benchmark adjustments: - f.
 The appropriate content of Investment Management and other related Agreements;

-g.
+- g.
 Appropriate investment structures for the Fund in the light of the Fund's liability profile.
-This will involve working with the Fund's Actuary h.
-Ad-hoc project work as required including research reviews of Investment Managers
+This will involve working with the Fund's Actuary. - h.
+Ad-hoc project work as required including research reviews of Investment Managers.